rachelMae/ParallelAssigmentOne/README.md

 Once I got the 8 threads running well, the focus of this problem was the prime checker.
 I spent a lot of time trying to optimize the division.
 I skipped the even numbers, excluded 0,1, and 2, and learned about the +6 rule with primes to cut down on speed.
-Unfortunately, despite these attempts, my runtime was still 45 secs when I wanted it to be under 30sec.
+Unfortunately, despite these attempts, my runtime was still 42 seconds when I wanted it to be under 30 seconds.
 Some research led me to the Sieve of Eratosthenes, which involves a different approach by marking numbers composite and assuming the rest are prime by taking each prime, multiplying it, and marking off the multiples.

-It was easy to find code that recorded runtime and used the size of the ArrayList to report how many primes there were.
+I wrote code that recorded runtime and used the size of the ArrayList to report how many primes there were.
+I could sum the contents of the ArrayList with the built-in sum function.
+To print the last 10 primes I used a loop to go through the last 10 in the ArrayList.
+I had to look up how to write to a file in Java but it was fairly simple to implement into my program.
+I used a geektogeek article to learn how to write to a file in Java.